Mohammed Abdullah (Sayyid): Early life

-The second letter provoked the mullahs, the hostile tone in the reply is due to the offensive second letter carried by Salaan the Somali.
-Both replies; one regarding the rifle curt but relatively inoffensive and a second addressing the confusing insolent second letter are in the British record.

 The Dervish War

-The news that sparked the Dervish rebellion and the 21-year disturbance according to the consul-general James Hayes Sadler was either spread or concocted by Sultan Nur of the Habr Yunis.
+According to the consul-general James Hayes Sadler, the news that sparked the Dervish rebellion and the 21-year disturbance was either spread or concocted by Sultan Nur of the Habr Yunis.
 The incident in question was that of a group of Somali children that were converted to Christianity and adopted by the French Catholic Mission at Berbera in 1899.
-Whether Sultan Nur experienced the incident first hand or whether he was told of it is not clear but what is known is that he propagated the incident in the Tariqa at Kob Fardod in June 1899.
+Whether Sultan Nur experienced the incident first hand or whether he was told of it is not clear; regardless, he spread news of the incident in the Tariqa at Kob Fardod in June 1899.
 In one of his letters to Sultan Deria in 1899, Sayyid Hassan said that the British "have destroyed our religion and made our children their children", alluding to Sultan Nur's incident with the Roman French Mission at Berbera.
 The Dervishes soon emerged as an opposition of the Christian activities, defending their version of Islam against the Christian mission.